tearflake/symp-intro/docs/architecture.md

 # Symp Architecture

-**Symbolic computing pipeline for form, meaning, and execution**
+**Symbolic computing pipeline for form, and meaning**

 ---

 ## 🧩 Overview

-Symp is composed of three independent but composable subsystems:
+Symp is composed of three independent but composable subsystems in a two parts of a structure:

 ```

 Symbolmatch  →  Symbolverse / Symbolprose
-(form)          (meaning or execution)
+(form)                  (meaning)

 ````